Entertainment during the Great Depression

 During the 1930s, the United States was facing its longest and deepest economic downturn, the Great Depression.
 Spending money on entertainment was out of the question for most people.
-The United States put the nation back to work, including artists and entertainers in its assistance programs.
+Radio shows, Hollywood films, music, and sports were some forms of entertainment that were affordable ways to escape the struggle and boost morale during this time period of economic hardship.
+This entertainment helped Americans imagine themselves as one unified national community, rather than segregated ethnic sections of society.